|

 The outside dimensions of Langstroth boxes will vary depending on the materials used.
 For example, those constructed of wood will be smaller than the ones made from polystyrene foam.

-The Langstroth hive is somewhat standardized in size, but you’ll find they have three heights: shallow, medium, and deep.
-Deeps or mediums are often placed at the base of the hive, on top of the bottom board.
-This is where the bees will rear their brood.
+The Langstroth hive has standardized box dimensions in three heights: shallow, medium, and deep.
+Deeps or mediums are often placed at the hive’s base, on the bottom board.
+Bees often use lower boxes to rear their brood.

 Worth a read: Do polyurethane honey bee hives provide better winter insulation than wooden hives.
 Check out the research here.